-Building configurations that differ from these defaults will require appropriate adjustment.
+Building configurations that differ from these defaults will require appropriate adjustment (such as apartment buildings).
 Adjustments to reflect the actual area of contamination for site-specific cases can be made provided the following conditions are met and reported:

-- the contaminated area is fully delineated to Tier I RBSLs - the site-specific calculations are provided to support a change in the building volume/area ratio
+- o the contaminated area is fully delineated to Tier I RBSLs. - the site-specific calculations are provided to support a change in the building volume/area ratio.